coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Scale Mail:** The suit includes gauntlets.

 **Shield, Heavy, Wooden or Steel:** You strap a shield to your forearm and grip it with your hand.
-A heavy shield is so heavy that you can't use your shield hand for anything else.
+A heavy shield is so heavy that you can’t use your shield hand for anything else.

 *Wooden or Steel:* Wooden and steel shields offer the same basic